makerLab314/Modelium-3D/README.md

 as the fusion term.
 An uncapped one turned the merged list into "sorted by how literally the title repeats the query", which is a signal each site already weighs — with far more to go on than a string comparison.
-Measured over 38 live queries, that cost the site with the most descriptive titles (MakerWorld) 19% of the top 20 against Printables' 43%, with its first hit landing as far down as rank 33.
+Measured over 38 live queries, that cost the site with the most descriptive titles (The other famous site) 19% of the top 20 against Printables' 43%, with its first hit landing as far down as rank 33.